JohannesSeikowsky/book_downloader/readme.md

 - open main.py in a text editor

+- scroll to very bottom

-- scroll to bottom, adjust example function to download the book you want.
+- adjust example function to download the book you want.

-- run program using Python2 | python main.py
+- run program using Python2 by running "python main.py"

-### Book will be downloaded into the /book_downloader directory.
+#### Book will be downloaded directly into the /book_downloader directory.